nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * the 1976 BART system was a comparable amount, if measured in today's dollars
   * the 2006 Big Dig in Boston cost $21 billion

-Building from scratch has it's own challanges, and is also crazy expensive, but it does have the advantage that it can be done much more quickly.
+Building from scratch has its own challenges, and is also crazy expensive, but it does have the advantage that it can be done much more quickly.

 > "If you build a new city you don't have to relocate or work
 > around existing roads or rivers or factories or houses.